rook/rook/Documentation/edgefs-csi.md

 ## Troubleshooting and log collection

-For details about other configuration and deployment of NFS and EdgeFS CSI plugin, see Wiki pages:
+For details about other configuration and deployment of EdgeFS CSI plugin, see Wiki pages:

 * [Quick Start Guide](https://github.com/Nexenta/edgefs-csi/wiki/EdgeFS-CSI-Quick-Start-Guide)